 Narrators over the years have included Joanna Lumley, Richard Baker, Sir John Gielgud, Joss Ackland and Jim Broadbent amongst hundreds of others.
 In the early days of the RNIB Talking Book service, there was no such thing as commercial audiobooks, so the RNIB library is the only place to hear people such as Peter Cushing and Joyce Grenfel read books aloud.

 On Insight Radio's Talking Book show we've featured all of the above!
 Where else could you hear Peter Cushing read Sherlock Holmes followed by Victoria Coren talking poker, or Cherie Blair reading Postman Pat followed by Frederick Forsyth telling us about cocaine trafficking?

-Tune in every day at 3pm (or 10pm) for exclusive audio, author interviews, behind the scenes features and our featured book or short story of the moment.
+Tune in every day at 3pm (or 10pm or 3am) for exclusive audio, author interviews, behind the scenes features and our featured book or short story of the moment.
 I'll also keep adding content to the Talking Books podcast feed so make sure you subscribe.